 - Introduction to Management Science - Semester 1 (until 2019, BA) [with dedicated book available on Amazon, Kortext, BibliU]

 - Methods and tools are used to tackle challenges occurring in the business and industrial environment.
 The obtained results are used for qualified decision making.
 This is an Applied Mathematics course.

 - Module catalogue (MAN2093)

-- Information Systems Development (PG) - Semester 2 (2012)
+- Information Systems Development - Semester 2 (2012, MSc)